exposit/zerowriting/lcd screen/setup.md

 framebuffer_height=165
 ```

-Note: if you want to go through with the whole install on the wiki page, do it, but be sure to reinstall libmm after using raspi-config but before rebooting.
-And comment out the two framebuffer lines in config.txt, and also rename your 99-fbturbo file properly.
+Note: from this part on, be sure to reinstall libmm after using raspi-config but before rebooting.
+And comment out the two framebuffer lines in config.txt, and also rename your 99-fbturbo file properly (.~).
 Basically pay attention and don't be me.

-Install fbturbo:
+To install fbturbo:
 ```
 sudo apt install xserver-xorg-video-fbturbo
 ```

-Changing the hdmi_cvt line doesn't change the resolution, it blanks the screen.
+Changing the hdmi_cvt line doesn't change the resolution, it blanks the screen (for me).
 You can try the framebuffer lines above again if everything's working as expected.

 Now edit the .xinitrc file (from the configs repo) to get rid of all the extra stuff under "openbox".
 You just need "openbox &" and the line for xterm.
 Note these are based on using the framebuffer lines above, and you may have to fiddle with the geometry a bit (it's COLS x ROWS).
 ```bash